 Historically, HPC data center networks were small in scale and optimized through manual configuration.
-However, a goal of the Intelligent Lossless Data Center Network is to enable HPC and Al data centers to grow to cloud scale and be provisioned through automation. configuration and hand tuning parameters are not possible at cloud scale, but the proper operation of the HPC data center requires network wide consistent configuration of several attributes.
+However, a goal of the Intelligent Lossless Data Center Network is to enable HPC and AI data centers to grow to cloud scale and be provisioned through automation.
+Manual configuration and hand tuning parameters are not possible at cloud scale, but the proper operation of the HPC data center requires network wide consistent configuration of several attributes.
 Some of the key attributes include:

-- Consistent mapping of network priorities to switch traffic classes (i.e. switch queues) - Consistent assignment of application traffic to network priorities - Consistent enablement of PFC on lossless traffic classes - Bandwidth allocations for traffic classes using Enhanced Transmission Scheduling (ETS) - Buffer threshold settings for PFC (i.e. headroom) - Buffer threshold settings for ECN marking
+- Consistent mapping of network priorities to switch traffic classes (i.e. switch queues) - Consistent assignment of application traffic to network priorities - Consistent enablement of PFC on lossless traffic classes - Bandwidth allocations for traffic classes using Enhanced Transmission Scheduling (ETS) - Buffer threshold settings for PFC and ensuring there is enough headroom to avoid loss - Buffer threshold settings for ECN marking